Mailclark/bot2hook/README.md

 ### Create a test bot for your Slack team

-Go to ‘Configure Bots’ page in Slack App Directory: https://my.slack.com/apps/manage/A0F7YS25R-bots
+Go to the ‘Configure Bots’ page in Slack App Directory: https://my.slack.com/apps/manage/A0F7YS25R-bots

 Install a bot, or configure a new one for your team: